MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-app-update.md

 ---
-title:  Tutorial - Update an application in Azure Kubernetes Service
+title:  Tutorial - Update an application in AKS hybrid
 description: In this tutorial, learn how to update an existing application deployment with a new version of the application code.
 services: container-service
 ms.topic: tutorial
-ms.date: 09/30/2022
+ms.date: 10/07/2022
 author: sethmanheim
 ms.author: sethm
 ms.lastreviewed: 1/14/2022